Chart Color Schemes

 Infrastructure

-Wembley Downs has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Wembley Downs has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects likely to impact the region.
-Key initiatives include Floreat Beach Masterplan, Bold Park Aquatic Centre Redevelopment, Wembley Downs Local Centre Precinct Structure Plan, and City Beach Highrise Development.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects that may impact this region.
+Notable ones include Floreat Beach Masterplan, Bold Park Aquatic Centre Redevelopment, Wembley Downs Local Centre Precinct Structure Plan, and City Beach Highrise Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.